 Dos Santos is a Brazilian native with an African and Indigenous lineage.
 Capoeira was also created among the Brazilian poor, and heavily influenced by the displaced Africans in Brazil and the Indigneous peoples of Brazil.
 He comes from a poor family and emigrated to the United States to follow his calling – capoeira.
 Adenilson Dos Santos uses wisdom, humor, and inter and intrapersonal talents to teach and be a positive role model.
 His humility reflects in his actions validating his life’s mission.

 Organized by Project Capoeira, Brazilian Day Philadelphia celebrates the Brazilian Independence Day.
 The festival celebrates, promotes, and shares Brazilian arts and culture in the Greater Philadelphia region while fostering intercultural exchange and uniting the Brazilian community.
 Since 2014, the festival presents a high energy experience with Brazilian arts and culture designed to engage, educate, and inspire participants.

 The Brazilian Day Philadelphia Series returns every September.
-This Brazilian Independence Day celebration includes, a flag ceremony, Capoeira performances and classes, Philadelphia Unity Cup soccer games, and a variety of other Brazilian arts and cultural events for the public to enjoy.
+This Brazilian Independence Day celebration includes, a flag ceremony, Capoeira performances and classes, and a variety of other Brazilian arts and cultural events for the public to enjoy.